 - Artistic quality of the program;

 - Benefit of the program for the audience, participants, and broader community and relevance to applicant’s audience development goals;

 - Feasibility of project and organizational capacity to implement program.

 Grant amounts range from $5,000 to $15,000.
 Organizations may not apply for more than 10-percent of the prior-year cash operating expenses.
 Organizations with prior-year expenses between $20,000 and $50,000 are eligible to apply for $5,000, the minimum grant award.

 How to Apply

-- Describe the exemplary artistic project (or series of 2 to 3 related events) you have chosen from your upcoming schedule for which you are requesting support.
-Provide a summary of the activities, including dates, and explain why you think the project deserves state support.
-For a regularly recurring event, like a festival, explain how the proposed activities show development or improvement from the previous year’s work.
+- Describe the exemplary artistic project you are proposing for funding, including the date(s) and a summary of the activities.
+For a recurring event, like a festival, explain how the proposed activities show development or improvement from the previous year’s work.

-- Highlight the selected artists and outside professionals you are working with and explain how and why they were chosen.
+- Name the selected artists and outside professionals you are working with and explain how and why they were chosen.
 State the rate of payment for each artist and professional contracted for services and document it on the itemized budget.
-Provide a description of other key people involved in the project, including their role and their expertise or affiliation.
+Provide a description of other key people involved in the project, including their roles and their expertise or affiliation.
 Provide gender and race for all artists and professionals.

 - Describe the educational and community programs you are proposing for the project, including lectures and talks, residencies, workshops, family days, interdisciplinary programs, and outreach activities.
-Specify how the artists and professionals you identified in #2 will be involved in each program.
+How will the artists and professionals you identified in #2 be involved in each program?

-- Describe the proposed project’s overall goals for participation including specific audiences you are trying to engage.
+- Describe your participation goals for the project, especially specific audiences you are trying to engage.
 Explain how and why you think the activities described in #1 and #3 will help you reach your audience goals and engage the specific or new audiences you wish to attract.
 Support your answer with estimated attendance numbers and demographic composition.